 - The pitch caller.
 I can’t overstate how important great pitch calling is, especially when you get into the late season where hitters become really, really strong.
 Pitchers need to keep hitters off-balance, getting them to swing at balls and watch strikes.
-Obviously, a pitch caller that’s not strong will not be able to quickly discover a hitter’s weakness, and exploit that weakness.
+Obviously, a pitch caller that’s not strong will not be able to discover a hitter’s weakness quickly and exploit that weakness.
 Conversely (s)he will accidentally throw to their strengths (typically at the wrong, key points in a game, LOL), just guessing what to call; because they didn’t do their job by building good scouting reports.
 Poor pitch calling can make a great pitcher look bad.

 - The catcher.
 A great catcher will frame spin pitches at the right moments, which can be an advantage for a pitcher in a tight game.
 But that’s not the biggest reason a great catcher can team up with a great pitcher for really great results.
 What about becoming a dynamic duo?
-From my experience, I’ve seen catchers that just did not get along with the pitcher.
-At times really disliking each other!
+From my experience, I’ve seen catchers that just did not get along with the pitcher — at times really disliking each other!
 It’s a fact not everyone on a team gets along, but these catchers would do things to undermine the pitcher because of either jealousy or personality conflicts, and the bottom-line of whatever the differences may be the pitcher-catcher relationship cadence could never be strong, the team suffered, and the pitcher looked bad because of this.

 Great catchers are smart too.
 If pitchers and catchers aren’t wearing armbands, then the catcher needs to relay the signs.
 And if the pitcher isn’t comfortable with the pitch called the catcher and pitch caller need to flex, and quickly.
-These signs need to be relayed correctly and quickly, without getting stolen, so the pitcher can keep her rhythm.
+These signs need to be relayed correctly and quickly, without getting stolen so that the pitcher can keep her rhythm.
 A poor catcher can make a great pitcher look bad.

-Also with a pitch caller (and the catcher somewhat) signs need to be protected.
+Also, with a pitch caller (and the catcher somewhat), signs need to be protected.
 Whether a coach at third base or girls in the opposite dugout or even a runner that’s on second base is able to pick signs, especially the change-up it defeats the pitcher and all her hard work that she has put in, and it’s just not good.
 Protecting signs does matter, and any coach that says it doesn’t is a rookie, at best.

-So in summary, I can tell you that when you see a great pitcher in the championship game I want you to look around at the head coach… I want you to look at the pitch caller (most likely it’s not the catcher; usually none of these three are the same person at this level of success), and I want you to look at the catcher… I guarantee that you will see all three of those are supportive to the pitcher and none are a detriment to the pitcher, at least two out of three in any case.
+So, in summary, I can tell you that when you see a great pitcher in the championship game, I want you to look around at the head coach… I want you to look at the pitch caller (most likely it’s not the catcher; usually, none of these three are the same person at this level of success), and I want you to look at the catcher… I guarantee that you will see all three of those are supportive to the pitcher, and none are a detriment to the pitcher, at least two out of three in any case.